adonispuente/insights-dashboard/docs/console.redhat.com/app-sops/cloud-connector/App-insights-cloud-connector-api-In-cloud-connector-prod-Absent.rst

 -------

 This alert fires when the Cloud-Connector pod(s) drop and/or prometheus cannot scrape metrics.
-Usually caused caused by pods going offline or a prometheus problem.
+Usually caused by pods going offline or a prometheus problem.

 Access required
 ---------------